Skip to main content Skip to main navigation Skip to site search

 DHL turns to solar for new logistics centre in Finland

-With 12,500 properties worldwide, DHL is implementing measures on existing sites to meet its 2050 climate target, with solar integration playing a central role.
-The large roof areas of its warehouse buildings allow for substantial PV installations, enabling DHL to maximise on-site solar use.
+With 12,500 properties worldwide, DHL is implementing measures at existing sites to meet its 2050 climate target, with solar integration playing a central role.
+The expansive roofs of its warehouses enable substantial PV installations, maximising on-site solar use.

 “Everything we do is geared towards achieving zero emissions by 2050.
 We have a clear policy on solar energy, namely that every location is screened for solar potential.
 For existing locations, factors such as the size of the property and the length of the lease are taken into account when considering solar installations.
 However, we install solar panels on all new sites,” says Jussi Jylhä, Infrastructure Manager, Operations at DHL Supply Chain (Finland) Oy.

-Currently, 56% of DHL's energy comes from renewable sources, and 94% of its electricity is predominantly green.
-To increase energy self-sufficiency and use locally generated power, DHL is installing solar panels on all its properties.
+Currently, 56% of DHL’s energy comes from renewable sources, with 94% of its electricity being predominantly green.
+To boost energy self-sufficiency and utilise locally generated power, DHL is installing solar panels across its properties.

-In Pirkkala, DHL owns a property of around 4,000 square metres, where Solnet Group installed a solar energy system in 2019.
-DHL participated in the project tender, but construction was managed by an external contractor.
-Solnet Group collaborated directly with the building company.
+In Pirkkala, DHL owns a property of approximately 4,000 square metres, where a solar energy system was installed by Solnet Group in 2019.
+While DHL participated in the project tender, construction was managed by an external contractor, with Solnet Group working directly with the building company.

 Virtual power plant for solar companies to participate in balancing markets